zhxie/s3s3/README.md

 6. Download and add [s3s3 script for Scriptable](https://github.com/zhxie/s3s3/releases/latest).

-   After downloading the file, long press file and choose Share > Scriptable to install the script.
+   After downloading the file, long press on the file in Files app and choose Share > Scriptable to install the script.

    Alternately, you can just copy the [script](/s3s3.js) directly and add a new one in Scriptable.